iboffa/flexing/README.md

 Run the command

-`npm run flexing`
+`npm install @iboffa/flexing`

-Import the Glayout in the main module:
+Import FlexingModule in the main module:
 `import { FlexingModule } from "flexing"`;

 In main module declaration, make sure to insert the Angular Components that would be hosted by the layout inside the `entryComponents` array.